 2. Microphone Stand & Boom Arm

 Microphone stands, despite being relatively affordable, are often ignored by novice podcasters.
-However, it is crucial to understand that you can’t host a podcast while holding the mic in your hands.
+However, it is crucial to understand that you can’t host a podcast while holding the microphone in your hands.
 Even if you try, it may add more noise to your audio.
 Additionally, it will make you more conscious and hinder your focus on the topic.

-When it comes to selecting a mic stand or boom rod for your podcast starter kit, there are various factors to consider.
+When it comes to selecting a stand or boom rod for your podcast starter kit, there are various factors to consider.
 The first thing you should take into account is the weight of the microphone.
 The stand or rod should be capable of supporting the mic.
 Additionally, you should consider other factors such as size, adjustability, strength, etc.

-Flat-based mic stands and boom scissor arms are suitable options for beginners.
+Flat-based stands and boom scissor arms are suitable options for beginners.
 They are compact and easy to use.
 This makes them ideal for a home recording studio setup.

 Image via SoundsMate